RohanBokaria/BitcoinTrustworthyTransactionProject/README.md

 Our test data was taken using Stanford Large Network Dataset Collection.
 It is Bitcoin OTC trust weighted signed network.
 The link is attached here: http://snap.stanford.edu/data/soc-sign-bitcoin-otc.html.

 # Documents
-Our signed contract and development log can be found in the documents/ directory.
+Our signed contract, proposal, and development logs can be found in the documents/ directory.